jpbruyere/Crow/README.md

 * Derive **OpenTKGameWindow** class.
 * Load some widget in the **OnLoad** override with `CrowInterface.LoadInterface` .
 * Build your project with **mono**. (**xbuild**)
+- copy **Crow.dll.config** to output directory if you have trouble finding native libs.